rtemirgaliev/cqrs-taxi-app/readme.md

 ###About

-This is a simple prototype of application based on CQRS and Event Sourcing architecture.
+This is a simple prototype of an application based on CQRS and Event Sourcing architecture.

 The application consists of the following services: